kfsone/imguiwrap/CONTRIBUTING.md

 # Pull Requests/Forks

-If you choose to embark on a significant amount of work fixing/extending/customizing ImguiWrap, please create a corresponding issue if one doesn't already exist so I can have a sense of what impact future changes may have.
+Pull Requests are welcome.
+For small changes, you don't need to do anything special but if you are about to embark on a large chunk of work or a fork, I encourage you to create an issue so I can try to avoid getting in your way and/or creating merge-mayhem for your contribution.